Consent-Management-System-SLT/ConsentHub-Frontend/README.md

-# Consent Management System - Frontend
+# ConsentHub - Frontend

 ## Overview

 A modern, responsive frontend application for managing customer consent and privacy preferences in compliance with Sri Lanka's Personal Data Protection Act (PDPA) 2022.
-Built with React, TypeScript, and Tailwind CSS, this application provides a comprehensive interface for telecom operators to manage customer consent agreements and privacy settings.
+Built with React, TypeScript, and Tailwind CSS, this application provides a comprehensive interface aligned with TM Forum Open APIs (TMF632, TMF641, TMF669) for privacy consent management.

 ## 🚀 Features